Unlock More kWh: Design Choices That Boost Panel Yield

 Module Construction: Enhancing Durability and Performance

-Beyond the cells themselves, the physical construction of a solar module plays a vital role in its long-term energy production and resilience.
+Beyond the cells themselves, the module’s physical build affects long-term yield and resilience.

 Half-Cut Cells and Multi-Busbar (MBB) Technology